 - Follow procedures from handling strike action in schools guidance from the DFE - Schools are encouraged to consider what action they could take to ensure pupils due to take their GCSEs or vocational qualifications are supported and prepared for their exams.
-This could involve offering catch-up lessons or arranging additional revision sessions. - Where timetabled examinations are scheduled on a day when bad weather/other conditions are a factor, the OFQAL Joint Contingency Examination Plan will come into operation. - Engineering UTC operates on the basis that it will open unless overnight weather/other conditions are so extreme that there would be significant risk to students and staff travelling to school.
+This could involve offering catch-up lessons or arranging additional revision sessions. - National closure of exams - centre conducts 2 mock exams in November and February.
+This is held in exam conditions and evidence of the achieved grades are kept securely or photocopied - Where timetabled examinations are scheduled on a day when bad weather/other conditions are a factor, the OFQAL Joint Contingency Examination Plan will come into operation.
+Engineering UTC operates on the basis that it will open - unless overnight weather/other conditions are so extreme that there would be significant risk to students and staff travelling to school.
 If for any reason we are unable to open for examinations due to circumstance beyond our control, this will be communicated to all parties by a variety of mediums.
 The decision to open/not open school rests with the Head of Centre at all times after due consideration and advice taken.